2021 wasn’t the fresh start we all hoped for, with the first few months of the year in the third lockdown the country

-With 42% of children living in poverty, the highest rate across the UK, donating to initiatives supporting families could make a child’s Christmas.
+With 30% of children living in poverty across the UK, donating to initiatives supporting families could make a child’s Christmas.

 St. Margaret’s House

-St. Margeret’s House is open to all sorts of donations, from unwanted Christmas gifts to cushions, art materials, bric-a-brac, the list is endless.
+St. Margaret’s House is open to all sorts of donations, from unwanted Christmas gifts to cushions, art materials, bric-a-brac, the list is endless.
 Depending on what the donation is, there are a number of locations that can become their new home.
 These include Create Place, a creative arts project which offers a number of workshops and free art materials, Ayoka, St. Margaret’s resident second hand shop and Gallery Cafe.
 Alternatively, they can be recycled by St. Margaret’s long term partners, meaning no item will go to waste.

 For more information and details about what can be donated, visit St. Margaret’s House website.

 St. Margaret’s House, 21 Old Ford Rd, Bethnal Green, London E2 9PL.

-Do you have old toys gathering dust and don’t know what to do with them?
-Donating them to your local Toy House where they can be used to help make a difference to struggling local families seems like a good place to start.
+Do you have previously used toys gathering dust and don’t know what to do with them?
+Donating them to our local Charity, Toyhouse, where they can be used to help make a difference to struggling local families seems like a good place to start.

-For over 35 years Toy House have been using the medium of play to help parents and children interact and share experiences, which are vital to attachment.
+For over 40 years Toyhouse has been using the medium of play to help parents and children interact and share playful experiences, which are vital to attachment.
 They’re always on the lookout for children’s books and toys and during Christmas it’s often out with the old and in with the new, so they’ve put a special call out for donations.

 Toyhouse currently hosts a rolling ‘Previously loved Toy Sale’ at the The Toyhouse Centre on Mondays – Thursdays between 9.30am and 4.30pm.
 Toys must be clean, in fairly good condition and sellable.
 Toyhouse cannot take soft toys, clothes or large items, due to lack of storage space.
 If you want to donate high chairs or buggies, call Toyhouse in advance so they can assess if they can take them in.
 All profits will help fund Toyhouse services so they can continue supporting local families through play.